Past, Present, and Future

 Franklin continues a long legacy of educational leadership and innovation dating back to 1872 when our forefather school was founded in New York City.
 We’re proud of our rich and esteemed history as a premier independent school, and we eagerly embrace our role in educating the current generation of innovators — shaping tomorrow.

 From the beginning, our School was dedicated to personalizing learning for each student and preparing graduates to attend prestigious colleges.
-Nearly 150 years ago, Dr. Julius Sachs, a leading educator of the day, founded The Sachs School for Boys and its Upper School, The Sachs Collegiate Institute, in New York City; in 1891 he launched The Sachs School for Girls.
+One hundred and fifty years ago, Dr. Julius Sachs, a leading educator of the day, founded The Sachs School for Boys and its Upper School, The Sachs Collegiate Institute, in New York City; in 1891 he launched The Sachs School for Girls.
 With the classics, mathematics, and German as principal areas of study, students were prepped for college and, over the course of the next several decades, led by other top educators, the Schools expanded and evolved.
 The all-boys Institute found its final footing at 18 West 89th Street in 1912.

 Beginning in 1950, Dr. M.C.
 Spahn, a former professional basketball player-turned educator, spearheaded our School.
 During his 25-year tenure, Dr. Spahn made many advances, including opening the school to girls in 1951, providing scholarships, and expanding facilities and enrollment.
 His successor, Dr. Paul Beresford-Hill, who was educated at Oxford, brought the International Baccalaureate (IB) curriculum to Franklin, ultimately renaming it as the Anglo-American International School in 1980.
 It was this bold move that ultimately brought us together with our affiliated Dwight Schools in the following decade.